BDE 4.14.0 Production release

 explicit my_Id(const char *id, bslma::Allocator *basicAllocator = 0);

-// Create an Id object having the specified 'id'.
-Optionally
+/// Create an Id object initialized to the value of the specified

 my_Id(const my_Id& original, bslma::Allocator *basicAllocator = 0);